wrexik/wrexik.xyz/urara/hello-world/Programs/+page.svelte.md

 ---
 title: Software
-tags: // label
-    - 'IDE'
-    - 'Editors'
-    - 'AI'
-    - 'Tools'
 ---

-Hi today I will be working on the contents of this website.
 I want to add a document to track links to websites, applications, tools, and some interesting stuff I will come across 😉.

 # Editors & IDE & Notes